adsicks/onvif-qr/README.md

 # onvif-qr

 These are scripts to incorporate into plug-ins to get ONVIF streams easily.
-It realies heavily on the ponvif library that has been modified to work with Profile T cameras.
+It relies heavily on the ponvif library that has been modified to work with Profile T cameras.

 camera-entry.php

-This script contains an example form to get the authenication information for an ip cctv piece of onvif compliant equipment for downloading.
-In it's current form it assumes the user is autheniacted over https with digest authentaction.
+This script contains an example form to get the authentication information for an ip cctv piece of onvif compliant equipment for downloading.
+In it's current form it assumes the user is authenticated over https with digest authentication.
 If the user is 'admin' then you can choose to create a file that a user with the name entered in the 'client username' field can later use to get streams from the device.
 The information is posted to qr-encode.php.

 qr-encode.php

-This file encodes the data as a flat file or a reocrd in a database for later retrieval by the user.
+This file encodes the data as a flat file or a record in a database for later retrieval by the user.
 A link to qr-decode.php with the proper tokens is encoded in a QR Code for easy addition to mobile clients such as cell phones or tablets.
 It is assumed qr-decode is on a server with the same authentication scheme and user name as qr-encode.

 qr-decode.php